JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 But none of this may work.
 Over and over the statement is repeated in the book that our mission to the world must consist in the life that we live—the actual living experience of loving men and serving them, as Jesus loved and served us.

-Along with the fundamentalism of the early Urantia movement, there flowed an undercurrent of confidence that it was the book itself, rather than the truths it propounded, which would lead us to "light and life."
+Along with the fundamentalism of the early Urantia movement, there flowed an undercurrent of confidence that it was the book itself, rather than the truths it propounded, which would lead us to “light and life.”

 But, for certain, there was no plethora of outstanding visible signs among the Urantia movement members by which an external world could credibly bear witness to lives having been transformed into working replicas of the life that Jesus lived among us.

 The ideal for us is set out on p.
 2044.
-"You shall love one another with a new and startling affection.
+“You shall love one another with a new and startling affection.
 You will serve mankind with a new and amazing devotion, even as I have served you.
-And when men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives, to the finding of eternal salvation."
+And when men see you so love them, and when they behold how fervently you serve them, they will perceive that you have become faith-fellows of the kingdom of heaven, and they will follow after the Spirit of Truth which they see in your lives, to the finding of eternal salvation.”

 It appears to be quite probable that Urantia Book adherents will not bear this kind of spiritual fruit until and unless actual service organizations are established that, at the same time, bear witness to the Urantia revelation.

-Those familiar with the "grinding poverty" scene will well know the phrase, "Thank God for the Salvos."
-Maybe there will be little progress with the Urantia revelation until "Thank God for the Urantians" also becomes familiar among those in desperate need.
+Those familiar with the “grinding poverty” scene will well know the phrase, “Thank God for the Salvos.”
+Maybe there will be little progress with the Urantia revelation until “Thank God for the Urantians” also becomes familiar among those in desperate need.

 # Really Out of Date!

 Ken Glasziou

 More than twenty five years ago, when reading The Urantia Book account of the early geological history of our planet, I noticed some statements about the growth of the planet and its moon, and also ocean formation, that struck me as being rather odd.
 However this material was followed by the book's account of continental breakup and the subsequent continental drift.
-I found this exciting—and that caused me to overlook the "odd" material until quite recently.
+I found this exciting—and that caused me to overlook the “odd” material until quite recently.

 The book's account of continental drift was exceedingly prophetic if made in 1934 or even up to the time of first publication in 1955.
 I had once done a three semester undergraduate course in geology and distinctly remembered how the lecturer had quickly dismissed the continental drift theory of Alfred Wegener with the brief comment that there were no known physical forces that could possibly account for the splitting apart of whole continents.